dayof1

 Excel convert date to abbreviated day of week

-We can verify that the days of the week are correct by manually checking a calendar for one of the dates.
+A crucial step in any data validation process is manual verification.
+We can easily verify that the days of the week are correct by cross-referencing a reliable external calendar source for one or two of the input dates.
+This validation step reinforces confidence in the formula’s integrity and confirms data accuracy within the spreadsheet environment.

-For example, we can check a calendar to see that the day of the week for the first date of 12/4/2022 is indeed a Sunday:
+For example, we can check a calendar to confirm that the day of the week for the initial date of 12/4/2022 is indeed a Sunday, aligning perfectly with the output generated by our formula in cell B2:

 To convert the date in cell A2 to the full name of the day of the week, we can type the following formula into cell B2: